Asia is a network of 24 NGOs in Bangladesh, India, Nepal and Sri

 Conference (Bonn, 2004)

-information about INFORSE-Asia can be found in our new INFORSE-Asia
+information about INFORSE-Asia can be found in the INFORSE-Asia